Biocxifu/SpotSweeper/README.md

 # SpotSweeper<img src="https://user-images.githubusercontent.com/122006615/236639340-d832f708-5478-499a-9bfb-7bcb0dd7c89f.png" align="right" alt="" width="200" />
 ####
-- The package provides basic visualization functions and convenient interactive tools for manually annotating spots
+- Utilize fundamental visualization functions and user-friendly interactive tools for manual annotation of spots.
-- It can select all nearby tumor spots and assign specific groups.
+- Identify spots proximate to tumors and categorize them into specific groups.
-- It can estimate the score of immune cell infiltration in spots and compare the score difference of immune cell infiltration between specific tumor spots and adjacent spots.
+- Estimate the score of immune cell infiltration in spots and compare the score difference between specific tumor spots and adjacent spots.
-- It can calculate the transcriptional heterogeneity of samples.
+- Enable the computation of transcriptional heterogeneity within samples.
-- It supports communication analysis between specific tumor spots and adjacent spots.
+- Facilitate communication analysis between specific tumor spots and adjacent spots.

 ## Install
 ```
 devtools::install_github('Biocxifu/SpotSweeper')
 ```
 ## Usage
-Most functions in this package support multiple samples.
-For convenience, we only use one sample for demonstration here.
+The majority of functions within this software package are designed to accommodate multiple samples.
+However, for the purpose of clarity and convenience, we demonstrate the functionality using a single sample in this instance.

 data source：https://www.10xgenomics.com/resources/datasets/human-breast-cancer-ductal-carcinoma-in-situ-invasive-carcinoma-ffpe-1-standard-1-3-0